 We created this page so you can easily find the products, services, and companies we can confidently recommend.
 We use many of these resources or know the people behind them; and where we don’t, we’ve vetted to make sure they’re both legit and valuable.

-This page contains affiliate links, meaning we may receive payment for purchases made through links below.
+This page contains affiliate links, meaning we may receive payment for purchases made through the links below.
 Please visit our disclosure page for more info.
 As noted above, we only share what we can confidently recommend based on personal experience and vetting.

 Get Your Money Right

 Tiller: If you’ve struggled with tracking finances in a spreadsheet, or avoided using one because of potential pain and suffering, Tiller is a game-changer.
-Connect your accounts (they’ve got all the privacy stuff) and it’ll automatically feed your spending, balances and transactions into Google Sheets so everything is in one place.
+Connect your accounts (they’ve got all the privacy stuff) and it’ll automatically feed your spending, balances, and transactions into Excel or Google Sheets so everything is in one place.

 Digit: Another personal fave.
 Digit analyzes your spending and automatically finds extra money and tucks it away for you.
 This is especially helpful if you have a tendency to see money in your account and…well…spend it.
 I’ve saved over $3,000 since I started using the service and what’s great is I didn’t even notice the money was being transferred from my checking account.

 His course is designed to help business owners and freelancers save thousands on taxes.
-So whether you’re a long time business owner or you’ve just started that side hustle, Deduct Everything is filled with tax savings strategies that will put more in your pocket and out of Uncle Sam’s.
+So whether you’re a long-time business owner or you’ve just started that side hustle, Deduct Everything is filled with tax savings strategies that will put more in your pocket and out of Uncle Sam’s.
 Check out his podcast appearance to hear his passion.